 - Drug or alcohol misuse.

-To be eligible for KARI’s Brighter Futures program, children within the family need to be of Aboriginal descent.
+To be eligible for KARI’s Aboriginal Intensive Family Preservation program, children within the family need to be of Aboriginal descent.

 Early Intervention Support and Services

-Everyone who takes part in KARI’s Brighter Futures program is paired with a dedicated family support worker from our Early Intervention team to guide them along the way.
+Everyone who takes part in KARI’s Aboriginal Intensive Family Preservation program is paired with a dedicated family support worker from our Early Intervention team to guide them along the way.
 The program offers ongoing support in the following ways:

 - Case Management: Your family support worker will work with you for up to 12 months and offer guidance and support when required, such as making relevant referrals, attending and coordinating appointments.